sebastianernstroth/math-quiz/README.md

-# math-quiz
+## Math Quiz

-Files associated with the Math Quiz Shiny application
+Repository for the R project relating to the <a href="https://sebastianernstroth.shinyapps.io/math-quiz/">Math Quiz Shiny application</a>, developed in R and deployed to shinyapps.io.